mapmanager/acqstore-server/docs/users/demo.md

 ![AcqStore Server demo page](../assets/demo-app-html.png)

-The demo opens an acquisition and shows source and optional reference images, with display-only tools for contrast, composite color, axes, and navigation.
+The demo lets you open a file and view source and optional reference images.
+Tools for contrast, composite color, axes, and navigation help you explore what was opened.

 ## Open a file